Lhasa Gyantse Shigatse Mt.Everest Tour

 • Tibet Tourism Bureau Permit and all other necessary permits to Tibet;

-• All entrance tickets fee for tourist attractions listed in the itinerary;
+• All entrance ticket fees for tourist attractions listed in the itinerary;

 • Experienced local English-speaking tour guide;

-• Travel-licensed vehicle according to group size & season as itinerary needed including gas and parking fee;
+• Travel-licensed vehicle according to group size & season as needed by the itinerary including gas and parking fees;

-• All lodging listed in the itinerary; it’s your decision about the accommodation class: luxury 5-star international hotel, comfortable 4-star hotel, economic 3-star hotel, or guesthouse.
+• All lodging listed in the itinerary; it’s your decision to choose the accommodation class: luxury 5-star international hotel, comfortable 4-star hotel, economical 3-star hotel, or guesthouse.
 Please tell us your preference;

-• Breakfasts provided by hotels;
+• Breakfasts provided by hotels & a welcome dinner;

-• Pick-up & Drop-off service from Airport/railway station;
+• Pick-up & Drop-off service from the airport/railway station;

-• Travel Agency Liability insurance;
+• Travel Agency Liability Insurance;

 • Government tax;

-• Express delivery fee of Permit (eg. SF.
-Express);
+• Express delivery fee of the Permit (eg. SF Express);

-• Food & lodgings for guide & driver;
+• Food & lodging for guide & driver;

 • Oxygen tank for emergency use;